Will CBD Appear on a Drug Test?

 As cannabidiol (CBD) becomes more and more popular, a lot of people are willing to give the cannabinoid a try.
 Yet, one worry still lingers over them – will CBD appear on a drug test?

-The short answer it’s possible.
+The short answer is it’s possible.
 Throughout this article, we’re going to discuss everything you need to know about CBD appearing on drug tests.
 From there, we offer some advice on how to avoid testing positive for cannabis while consuming CBD.

 The Problem with THC in CBD Products